-Altair Grid Engine (GE) is a workload management and job scheduling system.
+Univa Grid Engine (UGE) is a workload management and job scheduling system.
 It is a further development by Univa of Sun Grid Engine (SGE).
 SGE was developed by Sun Microsystems before 2011, and was at one time open source.
-Univa Grid Engine (UGE) was a proprietary fork of it.
-After Univa was acquired by Altair, UGE engine is now called Altair Grid Engine (GE).
+UGE is proprietary commercial software, developed by Univa since then.

-GE has both a graphical interface and command line tools for submitting, monitoring, modifying and deleting jobs.
+UGE has both a graphical interface and command line tools for submitting, monitoring, modifying and deleting jobs.

-GE uses job scripts to submit and execute jobs.
+UGE uses job scripts to submit and execute jobs.
 Various settings can be put in the job script, such as number of processors, resource usage and application-specific variables.

-The steps for running a job through GE are to:
+The steps for running a job through UGE are to: